jorggecr/jorggecr/README.md

 # Hello!
 I'm Jorge 👋
 ---

-:yum: An Industrial Engineer and Data Scientist
+An Industrial Engineer and Data Scientist

 ---